-Canadian Zinc will present on its conceptual Closure and Reclamation Plan for the Prairie Creek Mine in the Developer's Assessment Report.
-The developer should consider Indian and Northern Affairs Canada's mine closure and reclamation guidelines when developing its reclamation plan for the Prairie Creek Mine.
+Canadian Zinc will present on its preliminary Closure and Reclamation Plan for the Prairie Creek Mine in the Developer's Assessment Report.
+The developer should consider Indian and Northern Affairs Canada's mine closure and reclamation policy and guidelines for the NWT, both of which are on the public record for this file15, when developing its reclamation plan for the Prairie Creek Mine.
+The developer is also advised to work with communities and other parties to determine clear closure objectives and link them to measureable closure criteria and indicators.